This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 The musicians play and sing late into the evening, lulling you into the cool dusky nights.

-Even many of the shops that line the main streets of the town have succumbed to the tourist influx, offering an odd mix of the authentic goods of Ireland with the cheap trinkets that are more prevalent (and expected) in the larger cities like Dublin.
+Even many of the shops that line the main streets of the town have succumbed to the tourist influx, offering an odd mix of the authentic goods of Ireland with the cheap trinkets that are more prevalent (and expected) in larger cities like Dublin.

-Downtown Dingle is picturesque and is infused with Irish charm.
+Downtown Dingle is picturesque and infused with Irish charm.
 The streets are lined with a wide variety of shops and there are pubs on pretty much every corner.